(9 minutes read)

 A good butler will work magic with a chef to create harmonious pairing.

-In the Spring of 2018 I have added a subset activity to our school being on the hunt to discover original wines worth cellaring in order to add value to our client’s cellars and wine clubs.
+In the Spring of 2018 I have added a subset activity to our school being on the hunt to discover original wines worth cellaring (other than the classics) in order to add value to our client’s cellars.

 -To come full circle-